storesace-cv/bwb-stream2yt/primary-windows/via-windows/README.md

 1. Windows 10 or newer with administrator privileges.
 2. Python 3.11.x from <https://www.python.org/downloads/windows/> installed for "All Users" with the "Add python.exe to PATH" option enabled.
 3. Local copy of this repository synced to `C:\bwb\src\stream2yt\` (or another working directory of your choice).
+   - If you still need to download the sources, follow the step-by-step guide in [docs/primary-windows-instalacao.md](../../docs/primary-windows-instalacao.md#11-obter-o-repositorio-git-ou-zip).

 ## 1. Prepare the virtual environment